 I enjoy the automated announcements on trains and at stations: the way in which the speaker’s inflexions and stresses land in all the wrong places.
 On the Shrewsbury to Manchester leg of my journey the list of principal stations includes ‘Crewe’, which is spoken in a tone of bemused surprise suggestive of the sentiment: ‘Who’d want to go there?’
 (But this example is preferable to the rather testy, harrying, and barely audible voice that summons (orders) patients to their GPs’ rooms at my local surgery.)
 At Birmingham New Street station, the announcements used to comprise place names and advice collaged from up to three distinct voices.
 They sounded like messages that the Beat poet Williams S Burroughs could have put together.

 A Premier Inn in Sheffield:

-PI makes a virtue of predictability (August 14, 2014).
+Premier Inn makes a virtue of predictability (Diary, August 14, 2014).
 Although I was taken aback by the ubiquitous canvas print that hung over the bed.
 I’d not seen the like of it at any other branch.
 It was brown rather than the usual shades of purple, pink, and tangerine.
 And, strangely, I didn’t see it for the first four hours of my stay, even though it was reflected in the mirror over the desk where I worked for that duration.
 The art of concealment.
-PI seems to be a decent company to work for; the staff appear content and committed — as though they’re valued by the management.
+Premier Inn seems to be a decent company to work for; the staff appear content and committed — as though they’re valued by the management.
 And, they behave impeccably.
 It’s a lesson that Universities UK could learn: If they want to adopt the commercial-business paradigm (shame on them), then the needs and aspirations of not only the ‘clients’ but also the employees must be catered for.
 Happy workers are hard workers.

 I met my younger son off the early evening train from Manchester and escorted him to dinner.